crandmck/loopback.io/pages/en/lb4/index.md

 summary: LoopBack is a platform for building APIs and microservices in Node.js
 ---

+## Rand's fork of loopback.io site for demo purposes!

 {% include important.html content="LoopBack 4 is the next step in the evolution of LoopBack.
 It is still in early development and is not yet released.
 " %}